Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 - `_addToggle` is a rendering helper method
 - `render` renders a row of buttons

-{crop-start: 56, crop-end: 77, format: javascript}
+{crop-start: 56, crop-end: 77, format: javascript, line-numbers: false}
 ![State setup](code_samples/es6v2/components/Controls/ControlRow.js)

 React triggers the `componentWillMount` lifecycle hook right before it first renders our component.
 Mounts it into the DOM, if you will.
 This is a opportunity for any last minute state setup.